openlibraryenvironment/edge-resource-sharing-message-services/README.md

 This will give you a rabbitMQ service.
 Note particularly --trace enables more verbose logging for developer setup

+In the scripts directory, run send_via_curl.sh which will enqueue a request to Rabbit, and trigger the subsequent send and receive of an ISO 10161 Request message

 ### RabbitMQ Dependency